Current Library Service Information

 ID Card Collection

 The library has launched a new Request & Collect service to provide current students and staff with easy access to many of our items.
 Items must be requested online – it is not possible to make requests at the library.
-For the time being this service is only available for eligible items that are on our open shelves and it is not currently possible to request items that are already on loan to another library user.

 Request & Collect opening times